Daniel-KM/UpgradeToOmekaS/omeka_plugins.md

         <input type="text" class="search form-control" placeholder="Filter" />
     </div>
     <p><em>
     Type some letters to filter the list.
 Click on row headers to sort.
 Get the <a href="https://github.com/Daniel-KM/UpgradeToOmekaS/blob/master/_data/omeka_plugins.csv">csv source file</a>, updated once a week.
-Forks are not displayed.
+Forks are not displayed, except when they add new features.
     </em></p>
     <div class="row">
         <table class="table table-striped">